Connect with us

 The bill also freezes other health spending at its current level for the coming fiscal year and allows for a 1% increase the following year.
 It will be up to the House and Senate Appropriations Committees to determine later exactly how to distribute the funds among the discretionary programs whose spending levels they oversee.

-Advocacy groups have argued that even a funding freeze hurts programs that needed services to millions of Americans.
+Advocacy groups have argued that even a funding freeze hurts programs that provide needed services to millions of Americans.
 The result, said Sharon Parrott, president of the liberal Center on Budget and Policy Priorities, “will still be cuts overall in key national priorities when the very real impact of inflation is taken into account.”

-Even less happy, however, are conservatives who had hoped the debt ceiling fight would give them a to take a much bigger bite out of federal spending.
+Even less happy, however, are conservatives who had hoped the debt ceiling fight would give them a chance to take a much bigger bite out of federal spending.

 “Overall, this agreement would continue America’s trajectory towards economic destruction and expanded federal control,” Kevin Roberts, president of the conservative Heritage Foundation, said in a statement.